ATTFED (DFG-SNF-Project)

 • Determinants of citizens’ preferences in federal systems: trust, ideology, and personality

-Members of the project team presented findings from the project at various workshops and conferences, including the ECPR General Conference (2023, 2024), the Annual Conference of the EPSA (2024),the Annual Congress of the Swiss Political Science Association ASSP (2023, 2024, 2025), and of the IAGSP (2024).
-Additionally, findings were presented at the workshop "Making devolution work in an age of multiple crises: Comparative lessons from Europe" at the University of Edinburgh (2024), the “Federalism Workshop” of the DVPW Thematic Groupe on Federalism in Berlin (2024), the annual workshop on Public Administration
+Members of the project team presented findings from the project at various workshops and conferences, including the ECPR General Conference (2023, 2024), the Annual Conference of the EPSA (2024), the Annual Meeting of the ISPP (2025), the Annual Congress of the Swiss Political Science Association ASSP (2023, 2024, 2025), and of the IAGSP (2024).
+Additionally, findings were presented at the workshop "Making devolution work in an age of multiple crises: Comparative lessons from Europe" at the University of Edinburgh (2024), the “Federalism Workshop” of the DVPW Thematic Group on Federalism in Berlin (2024), and the annual workshop on Public Administration at the University of Lausanne (2022).

 Several studies resulting from the project are currently under review in international journals, and some have already been invited to be resubmitted in revised form.
 In addition, a book publication has been agreed for 2026.